sjn/introducing-se/docs.md

 * *«Which methods and tools can we employ to determine this?»*

 \
-By [Introducing SE](#/0/4) we try to bring epistemology from academia and into everyday life.
+By [Introducing SE](#/0/4) we try to bring epistemology from academia into everyday life.

 \
 Swipe ↓[more](#/0/4), →[proceed](#/1)